maartenpaul/NL-BIOMERO/README.md

-# OMERO server with OMERO-Slurm-Client
+# Containerized OMERO with BIOMERO

+These scripts spin up the entire OMERO environment required for [BIOMERO](https://github.com/NL-BioImaging/omero-slurm-client), and other improvements by the Core Facility Cellular Imaging.

+It uses Docker Compose to setup an OMERO grid on one computer with a server, web, processor and a BIOMERO processor.
+If you also want to spin up a local HPC cluster with Docker Compose, to connect BIOMERO to, we host an example [here](https://github.com/Cellular-Imaging-Amsterdam-UMC/NL-BIOMERO-Local-Slurm).
-This is an adaptation of [OMERO.server grid and OMERO.web (docker-compose)](https://github.com/ome/docker-example-omero-grid)

-This is an example of running [OMERO.server components on multiple nodes using OMERO.grid](http://www.openmicroscopy.org/site/support/omero5/sysadmins/grid.html#nodes-on-multiple-hosts) in Docker, but with a connection to OMERO Slurm Client.
+This is an adaptation of OME's [OMERO.server grid and OMERO.web (docker-compose)](https://github.com/ome/docker-example-omero-grid) / [OMERO.server components on multiple nodes using OMERO.grid](http://www.openmicroscopy.org/site/support/omero5/sysadmins/grid.html#nodes-on-multiple-hosts).

 OMERO.server is listening on the standard OMERO ports `4063` and `4064`.
 OMERO.web is listening on port `4080` (http://localhost:4080/).